When will the PGA Tour, LPGA Tour and other pro tours play again? Here’s the latest schedule

 When will the European Tour play again?

-The European Tour has postponed or cancelled six events, including those co-sanctioned with the PGA Tour: the Magical Kenya Open, Hero Indian Open, WGC-Dell Technologies Match Play, the Masters, Maybank Championship, Volvo China Open and the Andalucia Masters at Real Club Valderrama in Spain.
-The next European Tour event is GolfSixes Cascais in Portugal from May 9-10.
+The European Tour has postponed or cancelled 10 events, including those co-sanctioned with the PGA Tour: the Magical Kenya Open, Hero Indian Open, WGC-Dell Technologies Match Play, the Masters, Maybank Championship, Volvo China Open, the Andalucia Masters at Real Club Valderrama in Spain, GolfSixes Cascais in Portugal and the Made in Denmark.

 The D+D Real Czech Masters, set to be played Aug.
 20-23 in the Czech Republic, has also been cancelled.